-Seafood Pasta Salad is one of the best recipes for summer.
-Loaded with pasta, shrimp, crab meat, celery and onion all coated with a mayo dressing.
+Seafood Pasta Salad is one of the best pasta salad recipes for summer.
+Loaded with flavor from the pasta, shrimp, crab meat, celery, and onion.
+All coated with a simple dressing made from mayo and ranch salad dressing.
+This is the perfect summer salad recipe.

 My husband's family would get together for many holidays throughout the year, which meant potlucks.
 One of his sisters would bring this seafood salad and it was one of the first dishes to be gone, everyone loved it.

-It’s been a long time since we have had his sister’s seafood salad, so I decided to give it a try.
-This is my version of hubby’s sister’s seafood pasta salad.
+It's been a long time since we have had his sister's seafood salad, so I decided to give it a try.
+This is my version of hubby's sister's seafood pasta salad I think you will enjoy this recipe.

 In order to call this salad seafood, you will need some seafood so why not start with crab.
 I used the imitation crab for this salad, I think it holds up better than the real crab meat.